-I will be focusing on the Chase Freedom, Discover It, and US Bank Cash + for today’s post.
+This post focuses on the Chase Freedom, Discover It, and US Bank Cash + cards.
 These are the three most popular cards with this special earning structure.
-I will not be focusing on cards with constant 5% categories such as the Citi Prestige and the Chase Ink Business Cash.
+Cards with constant 5% categories like the Citi Prestige are not included.

-Both the Chase Freedom and US Bank Cash + have traditional and easy to earn bonus.
-You can earn a $150 bonus after spending $500 in the first 3 months.
+Both the Chase Freedom and US Bank Cash + have traditional and easy to earn bonuses.
+With either card, you can earn $150 after spending just $500 in the first 3 months.

 While the US Bank Cash + earns straight cash back, the Chase Freedom gives you the chance to earn Chase Ultimate Rewards (UR) points.
-But you need to have either of the Chase Sapphire Cards or the Chase Ink Business Preferred.
-This is important because the Freedom’s sign up bonus is 15,000 UR points if you have any of these cards.
+But you need to have a premium Chase card (either of the Chase Sapphire Cards or the Chase Ink Business Preferred).
+The Freedom’s sign up bonus is 15,000 UR points if you have either of these cards.

 The US Bank Cash + wins if you prefer straight cash back and a traditional bonus.
 However, the Chase Freedom wins if you want to collect UR points for travel.
-Discover wins if you want cash back and you’re able to earn more than $75 in cash back in the first year.
+Discover wins if you want cash back and you’re a heavier spender.

 The Discover It earns 5% cash back as well.
 However, Discover releases its categories for all four quarters of the next calendar year every November 1.
 Discover is nice because they give you two months to apply for earning the 5% on next quarter’s categories.

 The US Bank Cash + is a little different from the other two cards.
-Like the others, it earns 5% cash back.
-But unlike the others, you get to choose your categories each quarter from a list.
-This card also earns you an unlimited 2% cash back from your choice of gas stations, restaurants, or grocery stores.
+Unlike the others, you get to choose two 5% categories each quarter from a list.
+The Cash + card also earns you an unlimited 2% cash back from your choice of gas stations, restaurants, or grocery stores.

 All three cards have quarterly spending maximums for the rotating categories.
 It’s $1,500 for the Chase Freedom and Discover It.
 While the US Bank Cash + has a higher $2,000 limit.
 These limits also mean that you have a maximum possible earning potential for each card.
 Those potentials are $75 (or 7,500 UR points) for Chase, $75 for Discover, and $100 for US Bank.